hello-world-tech-studios/terminal-and-github-help/README.md

-Here are the steps you will be following everday:
+Here are the steps you follow everday:
 1) Navigate to the Desktop in the terminal using `cd` and `ls`
 2) Once you are in the Desktop, `git clone exercise-url`
 3) Checkout a branch with your name `git checkout -b "your-name"`